Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Small comfort honestly," Wilde told him, though the sentiment *did* make him feel better.
 "So I gotta ask, why are you coming back?"

 "A good friend made a very convincing argument," Hoeff said, plainly.
-"Also, I was a chief petty officer in the Navy...but I’m also a government officer through my other job.
+"Also, I was a chief petty officer in the Navy... but I’m also a government officer through my other job.
 Given y’all are in the habit of blowing up planets and arrays these days, they want an officer in charge."

 "What other job?"